matthew-shaw/matthew-shaw.github.io/docs/blog/posts/predictability-paradox.md

 This structural decoupling creates a massive, hidden economic burden on your senior technical staff.

 To make matters worse, organisations frequently staff these management layers by transferring capable, intelligent people from entirely unrelated administrative areas.
 We essentially set them up to fail.
-Because they lack the foundational software engineering experience to write code, fix production bugs, or configure deployment pipelines, their only available output is governance.
-Process becomes the safest thing to lean on.
+Because they often lack the foundational software engineering experience to write code, fix production bugs, or configure deployment pipelines, their only available output is governance.
+Process becomes the safest thing to lean on when they are decoupled from the creation of value.

-In the organisation's quest for absolute safety, this governance inadvertently acts as a vacuum, sucking up the [cognitive load](modern-software-delivery.md#cognitive-load) of the software engineers.
+In the organisation's quest for excessive safety, this governance inadvertently acts as a vacuum, sucking up the time and [cognitive load](modern-software-delivery.md#cognitive-load) of the software engineers.

 In a heavy delivery framework, a ticket is just a unit of work moving from left to right.
 Instead of designing architecture or tackling systemic complexity, tech leads are forced to act as human translation layers.
 They spend their days converting complex engineering reality into simplified, framework-friendly language just to justify why a feature takes time to build safely.

 ## The Permission Anti-Pattern

 This dynamic creates what is essentially a permission anti-pattern.
 A software engineer should never have to ask permission to upgrade outdated dependencies, refactor a brittle component, or secure a vulnerable endpoint.
 These are not discretionary features to be negotiated in a backlog; they are the non-negotiable baseline of our profession.
-Engineers must be trusted to make these changes as part of normal professional responsibility.
+Engineers must be trusted to make these changes as part of their normal professional responsibility.

-Yet, when the physical reality of engineering a resilient system inevitably clashes with a predetermined delivery date on a magical Gantt chart, the burden of proof is immediately shifted to the developer.
+Yet, when the reality of engineering a resilient system inevitably clashes with a predetermined delivery date on a magical Gantt chart, the burden of proof is immediately shifted to the developer.
 Having to constantly defend the fundamentals of good practice to a management layer that does not understand the domain isn't just exhausting.
-It signals a system that does not fully trust engineering professionalism.
+It signals a system that does not fully trust or respect engineering professionalism.

 Every layer you place between the user's problem and the engineer writing the code degrades the engineering context, forcing the engineer to spend far less time solving complex technical problems and far more time solving political ones.